-Unless you’re a keen tennis player, Richard Branson or the leathery-skinned, Montecristo-smoking proprietor of a Baleric nightclub, chances are ‘all white everything’ isn’t one of your go-to looks.
+Unless you’re a keen tennis player, Richard Branson or the leathery-skinned, Montecristo-smoking proprietor of a Balearic nightclub, chances are ‘all-white everything’ isn’t one of your go-to looks.
 Smart move.
 However, where white denim is concerned, there is actually a case to be made for a sartorial whiteout.

 It should first be noted that we use the term ‘whiteout’ loosely.
 That means thinking less about matching exact shades and more about working with a tonal palette.
 Think off-white, light beige, cream and the odd dark piece for contrast.

 If you are going to introduce dark pieces, the best garments for the job are a T-shirt/knit/whatever you’re wearing under your summer jacket and footwear.
 Black is always a safe bet, although earthy tones like browns and greens work well too.

 There’s a reason blank canvases are white.
 White serves as an excellent backdrop.
 It highlights whatever is put in front of it, making things appear bolder, punchier and more attention-grabbing.
 This same logic can be applied when talking about styling.